Published on

 Automation

-Repetitive tasks are a pet peeve for many project managers, and automation has been saving teams worldwide with hours of menial work that previously cost them time, energy, and money.
+Repetitive tasks are a pet peeve for many project managers, and automation has been saving teams worldwide hours of menial work that previously cost them time, energy, and money.
 Airtable and Notion can be supercharged with dedicated automation using platforms like Zapier or Make.
 But they also have native features to automate some of your workloads.

 Artificial Intelligence